10up/wpacceptance/docs/index.md

 * If Docker starts running slowly or you get weird errors. stop and remove all containers: `docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q)`.
 Then run a system prune: `docker system prune`.
 If this doesn't fix things, restart Docker.
 Worst case scenario you made need to prune volumes.
 Beware pruning volumes will delete all WP Local Docker environment databases you have.
 * If you run into browser/Puppeteer interaction errors, run your tests with the `--show_browser` flag to see what's happening.
 * Most Puppeteer errors happen because an element is covered by another element making it unclickable or the page is still loading.
 If you are dealing with fading elements, a simple PHP sleep, `usleep( 500 );`, works great.
-* Use the `--screenshot_on_failure` to help identify issues with tests that are failing/erroring.

 ## Continuous Integration